 Don't forget to include CTAs or calls to action in your video content.
 For example, get them to follow your account, like the post, or subscribe to your newsletter.

 You can incorporate text in the videos that link directly to your brand's website.
 In turn, the viewers will check out your brand and you may gain more audiences.
 Adding an easy CTA can spur transformations that may not have occurred otherwise.
 You can also use your systems with accounts receivable software.
-This helps automate collection processes - and companies' invoicing.
+This helps automate collection processes - and companies with easy invoice processing .

 Analyse Your Metrics

-Understand the performance of your video content by collecting and analysing its statistics.
+Understand the performance of your video content by collecting and analyzing its statistics.
 First, determine what your metrics are.
 It’s different for each network or platform.

 Optimize Existing Content